thiagogquinto/axios-api/README.md

-The API used to practice can be found [here](https://github.com/jakeliny/node-api-discover/)
+The API used to on this project can be found [here](https://github.com/jakeliny/node-api-discover/)